haggen/untga/README.md

 You'll need:

-1. Docker Compose.
+1. Docker Compose v2+.
-2. Traefik v2+ connected to a network named `traefik`.
+2. Traefik v3+ connected to a network named `traefik`.

-Copy `compose.override.yml.production-example` as `compose.override.yml`, edit it according to your needs, then run:
+Copy `compose.override.yml.production-example` to `compose.override.yml`, edit it according to your needs, then run:

 ```shell
 docker compose up --detach